lbighetti/guia.elm-lang.pt/book/types/pattern_matching.md

 <!--
 Regulars have a name and age, whereas visitors only have a name.
 So we have our custom type, but how do we actually use it?
 -->
-Usuários regulares tem nome e idade, enquanto visitantes tem apenas o nome.
+Usuários regulares tem nome e idade, enquanto visitantes têm apenas o nome.
 Então nós temos o nosso tipo personalizado, mas como nós realmente o usamos?

 <!--
 ## `case`